bowo-prasetyo/forkbuild/docs/Publishing.md

 consumes `Publication` objects through `DiscoveryProvider` without knowing the blockchain source.

+## Forking (0.1.24)

+Implemented as a first-class document operation.
+ForkDocumentUseCase loads a source document, deep-clones its world with fresh instance IDs, sets DocumentMetadata.parentDocumentId to the source document's ID, and opens the result as a new editable document.
+The publisher passes parentDocumentId through automatically when the fork is later published.

 ## Future Directions

 - **SteemPublisherProvider**: posts document JSON as a Steem custom_json